You can download our complete – daily updated – Our World in Data COVID-19 database.

 - The alternative is to acquire this immunity of large share of the population through a vaccine instead of people getting sick with the disease.

-We are on the way to a vaccine against COVID-19 – several Vaccine Trackers monitor the progress:
+We are on the way to several vaccines against COVID-19 – several Vaccine Trackers monitor the progress:

-The problem is that it is hard to develop vaccines; it’s costly and it takes a lot of time.
+The speed at which the first COVID vaccines were developed was extraordinary.
 We have previously looked into the history of vaccine development.
 The measles vaccine was found relatively rapidly: it took only 10 years from the discovery of the pathogen to the development of the first vaccine.
 But for typhoid it took more than a century, and for some diseases for which we know the pathogens for more than a century (like malaria) we still haven’t found an effective vaccine.

 Several institutions maintain the websites in which they list COVID-19 candidate vaccines that are currently being developed: